Cizikas’ OT goal lifts Islanders past Bruins 4-3 in Game 2

+BOSTON (AP) — Casey Cizikas saw the open ice ahead.
+And he knew the Boston defense would be coming on quickly.

-BOSTON (AP) — Casey Cizikas scored on a breakaway with 14:48 gone in the first overtime and Semyon Varlamov returned to the net to make 39 saves, leading the New York Islanders to a 4-3 victory over the Boston Bruins on Monday night and knotting their second-round playoff series at one game apiece.
+“I knew that D-man was going to be tracking me hard,” Cizikas said Monday night after his breakaway goal with 14:48 gone in overtime gave the Islanders a 4-3 victory over the Bruins and sent the second-round playoff series back to New York tied at one game apiece.

+“I just wanted to get a shot off,” Cizikas added, “and I was able to beat him.”

-Cizikas picked up a loose puck that bounced off Boston forward Charlie Coyle’s skate and raced in all alone on Tuukka Rask before beating the Boston goalie high on the stick side.
+Cizikas picked up a loose puck that bounced off Boston forward Charlie Coyle’s skate and he raced in all alone on Tuukka Rask before beating him high on the stick side.
+A fourth-line center, Cizikas hadn’t scored since April 1 and hadn’t netted a playoff goal since 2015.

-Game 3 is Thursday night at the Nassau Coliseum in Uniondale, New York.
+“It’s been a real long time.
+You’re just trying to do the right things in overtime.
+Be in the right spot,” he said.
+“I was lucky for that puck to pop off in the middle there, and give me an opportunity to get that one.”

+Semyon Varlamov returned to the net to make 39 saves for the Islanders, who head back to the Nassau Coliseum in Uniondale, New York, for Game 3 on Thursday night.
+The Islanders said they will be increasing capacity to 12,000 for the second round after hosting 9,000 for Game 6 of the first-round series against the Penguins.

 Josh Bailey, Kyle Palmieri and Jean-Gabriel Pageau all scored in the second period — with a little help from the Bruins — as the Islanders rallied from a 1-0 deficit to take a 3-1 lead.